-Increase demand for your property - with so few properties on the market that accept tenants with pets, your property will be in high demand.
-Pet-friendly properties are much sought after and won't be vacant for long owners know how difficult it is to find rented accommodation that allows pets so they are more likely to stay longer than tenants with no pets
+Increase demand for your property

+With so few properties on the market that accept tenants with pets, your property will be in high demand.
+Pet-friendly properties are much sought after and won't be vacant for long.

-Encourage tenants to stay for longer - pet
+Encourage tenants to stay for longer